KingBodhi/skywalkerswings/PRODUCTION_READY.md

 ## ✅ DEPLOYMENT STATUS: READY

-The Skywalker e-commerce application has been successfully hardened and is now **production-ready** after completing all critical security and operational enhancements.
+The SkyFox e-commerce application has been successfully hardened and is now **production-ready** after completing all critical security and operational enhancements.

 ## 🔒 SECURITY ENHANCEMENTS COMPLETED